zhiyanfoo/zen/README.md

 # **ZEN** - Zhiyan's python3 ENviroment manager

+## Important

+zen must be run with `source` instead of directly, i.e. with `./`.
+So add the following alias to your shell configuration file, e.g. zshrc/bashrc/bash_profile.

+`alias zen="source /usr/local/bin/zen"`

 ## Commands
 * `zen`: list environments
 * `zen dir`: prints the directory environments are stored in.